MarioFigueiraP/ShinyAppSpatialModelFeedback/README.md

 \forall i, \quad p_i = p = cte.
 $$

 The <i>preferential sampling</i> implies that the probability for each raster point is related to the geostatistical data $y_i$.
-Then, following the strategy set above we could do this sampling through <code>sample(x=coor_i, size=n, prob=p_i)</code>[^3]:
+Then, following the strategy set above we could do this sampling through <code>sample(x=coord_i, size=n, prob=p_i)</code>[^3]:

 $$
 p_i = \frac{\exp[r\cdot y_i]}{\sum_i \exp[r\cdot y_i]\cdot S_i} \propto \exp[r\cdot y_i].
 $$

 [^2]: In a precise sense use this "method" would be absolutly incorrect, but if the number of samples are much lower than the number of raster points (the number of simulated data) then we could assume this as a valid approximation.
 The right mode would be simulate a homogeneus point process (homogeneous Poisson), evalauting its intesity function $\lambda$ by the condition over the whole process outcome $\Lambda = \iint \lambda(\mathbf{s}) dS$, the expected number of points $\Lambda$.
-[^3]: We could say the same for preferential sampling as for independent sampling, except that for right preferential sampling we would simulate the samples from an inhomogeneous Poisson process.
+[^3]: We could say the same for preferential sampling as for independent sampling, except that for right preferential sampling we would simulate the samples from an inhomogeneous Poisson process, specifically a log Gaussian Cox process (LGCP).

 <h2> 2.
 Upload data </h2>